ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 a public key at a URL.
 For interoperability, this method could later be described as an extension.

+### Key Protection {#key-protection}

+The security of GNAP when in use with symmetric keys relies on the cryptographic security of the keys themselves.
+Therefore, a key management system MUST be used to supply the keys.
+Moreover, the symmetric key MUST NOT be a human memorable password or a value derived from one.

 ## Presenting Access Tokens {#use-access-token}